ErikBaksay/facebookClone/README.md

 This clone of Facebook was created as a way to practice my skills.
 It was created using Angular, Material Design, HTML, SASS and TypeScript.

+Only desktop is currently supported.
+Mobile Layout is not yet implemented.

 You can view it here: https://erikbaksay.github.io/facebook-clone-app/

 ________________________________________________________________________